Sahiljain09/CPU-Scheduling-Algorithms/README.md

 ### Aging

-Description: Aging prevents starvation by gradually increasing the priority of waiting processes.
+<b>Description:</b> Aging prevents starvation by gradually increasing the priority of waiting processes.
 Higher priority processes are executed first.

-Implementation:
+<b>Implementation:</b>
 Use a vector of tuples to store each process's priority level, index, and total waiting time.
 For each time unit:
 Add newly arrived processes to the vector.